challenger532/redux-bus/README.md

 # Redux Bus
-### A middleware for redux that makes it easy to create buffers with handlers, every buffer has one handler, one potential use case for this is undoing actions.
+### A middleware for redux that makes it easy to create buffers with handlers, every buffer has one handler.
+one potential use case for this is undoing actions.

 [![npm version](https://img.shields.io/npm/v/redux-bus.svg?style=flat-square)](https://www.npmjs.com/package/redux-bus)